-SoCalGas estimated Indirect Costs of the Project based on the estimated Direct Costs and other project-related variables.
+SoCalGas estimated Indirect Costs of the Project based on the estimated Direct Costs

 Actual Direct Costs reflect the Labor, Material, and Services costs incurred to execute the Project.
 Actual Indirect Costs reflect costs for incremental overhead loaders in accordance with Company overhead allocation policies.
 The total Direct and Indirect cost to complete the Project is \$1,397,356.